BOOPATHYS0660/Multivariate-Linear-Regression/README.md

 Step2:
 Read the csv file.
 Step3:
-Get the value of X and y variables
+Get the value of x and y variables
 Step4:
 Create the linear regression model and fit.
 Step5: